odonnell31/nba_history/README.md

 * Player
 * Salary

+function arguments:
-`start_year`: first year to scrape
+*start_year*: first year to scrape
-`end_year`: last year to scrape
+*end_year*: last year to scrape
-`export`: option to export to CSV.
-Default is set as *True* `sleep_time`: time to pause function between sraping each year.
+*export*: option to export to CSV.
+Default is set as *True* *sleep_time*: time to pause function between sraping each year.
 Default is set as 2 seconds, if scraping >10 years then changing to 1 second is recommended.

 ```python
 from nba_history import player_data